PySCeS/PyscesToolbox/README.md

 PyscesToolbox was designed to be used within the IPython notebook, but most of the core features should work in a normal Python script.

 This project is a work in progress and most features still require proper documentation.

+##IMPORTANT NOTICE

+Because this project is still near its infancy, future changes might break older scripts.
+These types of changes will be kept to a minimum and will be documented here.

+Major changes were made on 11/11/2015 that might break scripts coded before this date.
+These changes are related to the naming of methods and fields.
+For scripts older than 11/11/2015 we recommend using an older version of PySCeSToolbox (noted under **Installation**).
+Manual porting of scripts is also possible with details of necessary changes outlined under **Porting scripts to latest version**.

 ##Requirements